the-faisalahmed/Optimization/README.md

 # Optimization Projects
-#### Hello!
+Hello!
 This is a repository of interesting programming projects.
-Mathematical optimization is a wonderful topic and I'm looking to expand my knowledge and expertise on the subject.
+I have a BS in Industrial Engineering and in my studies I have grown to appreciate mathematical programming.
+It's a wonderful topic and I am looking to expand my knowledge and expertise on the subject.
 My aim is to challenge myself with various types of optimization problems/puzzles and learn something new along the way.

+*P.S.
+I'm still getting used to coding so my code may not be the most efficient!*

 ----